apike/allenpike.com/posts/2026-04-30-we-can-do-hard-things.md

 My attempt to discourage him didn’t work.
 Perversely, the idea that this was a hard problem got him more excited.
 He immediately dove in.

 Three years later, Buddybuild [was acquired with fanfare](https://techcrunch.com/2018/01/02/apple-buys-app-development-service-buddybuild/).
-They’d accomplished what they set out to do, made a tidy profit, and they were even able to keep theirgreat team here in Vancouver.
+They’d accomplished what they set out to do, made a tidy profit, and they were even able to keep their team here in Vancouver.

 Wisely they ignored me, and chose to do the hard thing.